 About

 Historica presents an interactive world map showcasing political borders' evolution throughout distinct historical periods.
-The map features a dynamic time display, enabling users to delve into the fluidity of borders and the corresponding shifts in state names.
+The map features a dynamic interactive world history timeline, enabling users to delve into the fluidity of borders and the corresponding shifts in state names.
+Users can learn history visually and navigate interactive chronological maps that reflect global development.

 What is Historica?

-Historica is a project that creates a digital model of human history, which is continuously expanded and refined with the aid of artificial intelligence.
+Historica is a project that creates a digital model of human history, which is continuously expanded and refined with the aid of artificial intelligence, machine learning, and digital humanities.

 Historica integrates various types of data into a unified ontology, thus revealing humanity's past in its vast temporal and geographical scales, unfathomable complexity, and infinite diversity.

-In its outward manifestation to the user, Historica is a dynamic, interactive map that visualizes the global development of civilization from pre-state epochs to the present moment.
+In its outward manifestation to the user, Historica is a dynamic, interactive historical map that visualizes the global development of civilization from pre-state epochs to the present moment.
+This includes interactive ancient civilizations’ timelines, ancient world maps visualization, and world history visualized on maps.

 Historica's Mission